bukka/php-crypto/docs/cipher.md

 #### `Cipher::decryptUpdate($data) `

-_**Description**_: Updates decription context with data and returns encrypted blocks.
+_**Description**_: Updates decryption context with data and returns encrypted blocks.

 This method decrypts encrypted data (cipher text) on the `Cipher` object.
 It updates an initialized context and all encrypted blocks are returned.
 If it is not initialized, the a `CipherException` is thrown.

-If the decription fails, a `CipherException` is thrown.
+If the decryption fails, a `CipherException` is thrown.

 ##### *Parameters*